 As many who follow us know, unless I am treating an illness, I don’t take isolated chemical compounds internally.
 It personally doesn’t resonate with me that these isolates are necessary for our skin health either.
 I prefer to rely on whole plants, and Hibiscus is an excellent source of flavonoid co-factors which only help make ascorbic acid more effective.
 Flavonoids are the real star of the show!
 They work with Ascorbic Acid/Vitamin C synergistically in several ways that are of note in my studies: A) Molecular sparing.
 This means that a cell actually needs less Vitamin C in the presence of flavonoids because of how they work together to support the cell.
 B) Metabolization.
 This has to do with what happens to the Vitamin C after it oxidizes.
 What is fascinating about Vitamin C is its ability to create a free radical chain reaction (which can be considered harmful), as well as its ability to become an antioxidant again after its initial oxidation (which can be considered beneficial).
 Flavonoids play an important role in this process to keep Vitamin C stable and beneficial throughout this process.
 C) Flavonoids have a unique relationship with lipids and cellular bilayers.
 Even though they are typically thought of as water soluble, they are able to be carried through lipids and enhance absorption and permeability of Vitamin C. In this way, Flavonoids are also responsible for strengthening capillaries and connective tissue.

-Thank you for letting us bring this beautiful elixir to you.
-Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 16th.
+Thank you for letting us bring this beautiful Elixir to you once again.
+Hydrating Elixir C: Jasmine Hibiscus launches Tuesday, August 8th.